Frecce Tricolori: Birth of the Frecce Tricolori

-The replacement (scheduled for 2017) of the MB-339PAN with Alenia Aermacchi M.345 HET (High Efficiency Trainer), announced in 2013, was blocked in 2014, reconfirmed in 2016 with entry into service scheduled for 2020.
+The replacement (scheduled for 2017) of the MB-339PAN with Alenia Aermacchi M.345 HET (High-Efficiency Trainer), announced in 2013, was blocked in 2014, reconfirmed in 2016 with entry into service scheduled for 2020; however, as of 2024 the team was still flying the MB-339PAN.

+On 12 September 2024, the Italian Air Force announced that Frecce Tricolori would use Alenia Aermacchi M-346 Master as their new aircraft.

 Description

 Aircraft features

-The livery of the Aermacchi MB-339 used by the Group is given by the characteristic tricolor band that crosses the side of the plane against a savoy blue background.
+The livery of the Aermacchi MB-339 used by the Group is given by the characteristic tricolour band that crosses the side of the plane against a savoy blue background.
 The airplane's abdomen is light gray while the formation numbers are yellow stickers.
 For the classic Aermacchi MB-339 A under the Italian Air Force the wingtip tanks were removed for two reasons: